magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 ```

 We now know that the `Event` protocol supports, among others, the
-`prevent-default` function, which is what we need to interupt the
+`prevent-default` function, which is what we need to interrupt the
 process of passing control from the `submit` button to the form
 `action` attribute.